SliferSkyd/wh-dra-plugin/deploy/DEPLOY.md

 # open http://localhost:8080
 ```

+**Prerequisite — Proxmox VM firewall:** If any worker node VM has a Proxmox firewall
+security group attached, ensure UDP port 4789 (VXLAN/Calico) is allowed inbound from
+all other cluster nodes.
+A VM-level firewall that blocks UDP 4789 silently breaks
+pod-to-pod networking on that node — the FM agent will crash-loop with DNS failures and
+`kubectl exec` / `kubectl logs` on pods scheduled there will hang.

+To check: Proxmox web UI → VM → Firewall tab.
+If a security group is enabled, add:
+- Direction: IN, Action: ACCEPT, Protocol: UDP, Dest. port: 4789, Source: `<cluster-subnet>`

 Once agents are up, test topology export from inside the plugin pod:
 ```bash
 PLUGIN_POD=$(kubectl -n kube-system get pods -l app=wh-dra-kubelet-plugin \